 2013 – 2018

 In 2013, a fast-food restaurant chain experimented with fonts to make the lettering look large and prominent.
-The developers switched to uppercase letters – smooth, even, high, without serifs.
-They are still painted white.
+The developers switched to uppercase letters, smooth, even, high, without serifs, still painted white.
 The designers also made the ampersand white to make it visible and placed it in a yellow circle.
-Due to the thin frame and shadow, the background oval became three-dimensional.
-Intense red disappeared – instead of it appeared red-brick.
+Due to the thin frame and shadow, the oval in the background became three-dimensional.
+Intense red disappeared instead; it appeared red brick.

 2015 – 2018

-For some time, a rectangular logo was used in parallel, slightly concave at the top and bottom.
+A rectangular logo was used in parallel, slightly concave at the top and bottom, for some time.

 2018 – 2019

-After a rebranding for a year, an emblem appeared with a two-level inscription “noodles WORLD KITCHEN,” for which the company returned the lowercase version of the name.
+After a year of rebranding, an emblem appeared with a two-level inscription “noodles WORLD KITCHEN,” which the company reverted to the lowercase version of the name.
 A narrow space appeared between the letters, and above them, a frying pan with yellow noodles tossed up.
-The leg “n” received an expressive bend, like “l”.
+The leg “n” received an expressive bend, like “l.”

 2019 – today

 The modern Noodles & Company logo is simplified as much as possible.
-Only a figure resembling a horn (a kind of pasta) and a name taken from the previous emblem remained in it.
+Only a figure resembling a horn (a kind of pasta) and a name taken from the previous emblem remained.
 In this case, the icon looks like a diagonal letter “n.”
 The color palette is red but muted.

 Font and Colors

-In the course of evolution, the sign of this fast food chain has been simplified.
+Over the course of evolution, the sign of this fast-food chain has been simplified.
 As a result, he has left without a black frying pan with noodles tossed up.
-The color is now also far from tomato – it is restrained, a weak brick shade.
-Such changes are explained: firstly, the restaurant expanded the menu and began to prepare not only noodles, and secondly, it adapted the logo to the screens of various media.
+The color is now also far from tomato; it is restrained and a weak brick shade.
+Such changes are explained: firstly, the restaurant expanded the menu and began preparing not only noodles, and secondly, it adapted the logo for screens across various media.